 I’ve been wanting (needing) for sometime to make a quilt for my oldest boy.
 He’s the only one without a ‘big kid’ quilt.
 These colors and prints were perfect – something that he could use and grow with.

-I’ve also wanted for a long time to make an updated version of my Simple Stripes quilt tutorial.
+This quilt is based on my Simple Stripes quilt tutorial.
+I’ve wanted to make a larger, updated version for a while, so this was perfect.
 This is a great quick for a fast assembly.
 This is the ‘twin size’ version (63″ x 84″).
 It requires at least 16 1/3 yard cuts (I used all 18 print from the collection to give a little more variety.)

 If you want to make it any bigger (73″ x 94″ Twin) I would suggest a 5″ border all the way around.
 Buy 1 1/2 yards of fabric and cut 8 strips 5 1/2″ wide x width of fabric.